Howard R. Unger

-The intent of this award is to recognize published original work by Air Force flight surgeons in the field of Aerospace Medicine.
+The intent of this award is to recognize published original work by Department of the Air Force flight surgeons in the field of Aerospace Medicine.
 Scoring is based on various criteria including study design, scope, relevance, and impact on the field of aerospace medicine.

-There are no restrictions as to rank, age or membership in the Society.
-Articles in Aviation, Space, and Environmental Medicine primarily authored by USAF active duty, reserve, or guard flight surgeons are eligible.
+There are no restrictions as to rank, age, or membership in the Society.
+Articles in Aviation, Space, and Environmental Medicine primarily authored by Department of the Air Force active duty, reserve, or guard flight surgeons are eligible.
 Although original research is preferred, articles such as “You’re The Flight Surgeon” and “Aerospace Medicine Case Files” are also eligible.
 Past winners may not be considered again for a period of two years.

 Any member of the Society may make nominations.
 The Chairman of the Awards Committee of the Society will collect and send eligible article to the members of the committee for scoring.

 The Chairman of the Awards Committee will prepare a ballot on which will appear the names of the selected nominees.
 The ballot will be provided to each voting member of the awards committee.

 Each member will rank the nominees after scoring according to the scheme below or write “abstain” on the ballot.